Castle Pinckney: American Civil War

 On December 27, 1860, one week after South Carolina seceded from the Union, the fort was surrendered to South Carolina (S.C.) militia by its small U.S. Army garrison, which retired to Fort Sumter to join Major Robert Anderson.
 Castle Pinckney became the first Federal military installation seized forcefully by a Southern state government.
-Three days later, the Union's Charleston Arsenal joined Castle Pinckney in falling to S.C. forces.
+Three days later, the Union's Charleston Arsenal also fell to S.C. forces.
 After the subsequent Confederate attack on Fort Sumter, the Charleston Zouave Cadets garrisoned Castle Pinckney.

 One hundred and fifty-four Union Army prisoners of war (120 enlisted, 34 officers) captured during the First Battle of Bull Run and previously incarcerated at Ligon's Prison arrived at Charleston on September 10, 1861, and were kept at the Charleston City Jail until the lower casemates of Castle Pinckney were converted into cells.
 According to the Charleston Mercury, Richmond officials had selected "chiefly from among those who have evidenced the most insolent and insubordinate disposition."
 On September 18, prisoners from the 11th NY Fire Zouaves, 69th NY ("Irish") Regiment, 79th NY Regiment, and 8th Michigan Infantry were transferred to Castle Pinckney.
 They were allowed to wander during the day and were confined to cells only at night.

 The Castle quickly proved to be too small and inadequate, however, for permanent confinement; the prisoners were transferred back to the Charleston City Jail on October 31, 1861, after only six weeks.
 After the prisoners were removed, the fort was strengthened with earthen embankments and with additional mortars and Columbiads on the barbette tier.
 On December 12, the prisoners were transferred back to the island, following a fire which had burned a large section of Charleston and damaged the jail.
 They remained for just over a week with many sleeping on the inner parade ground before being transferred.